 Paramananda has been teaching meditation and leading retreats around the world for over 30 years and is also a poet and author of four books on meditation: Change Your Mind, A Deeper Beauty, The Body and The Myth of Meditation.

 Nagasiddhi regularly leads and supports retreats and is also a hospice chaplain and artist.
 He is known for the sense of humour and creativity he brings to his Dharma teaching.
 In particular, he helps others make connections between the Dharma and their own lives by using stories and images from other traditions.
 His own artwork can be viewed at nagasiddhi.com.

 We are no longer asking each retreatant to take a lateral flow test before travelling to Rivendell, but we are asking that they bring a test with them in case they fall ill whilst here.

 We want those that come to Rivendell to be confident that we are making their stay here as safe as possible.

-If you wish to cancel your place on a retreat, we require a minimum notice of 4 calendar weeks before a retreat is due to take place, in order that a refund will be possible.
-All deposits are non-refundable and non-transferable in all *circumstances.
+All deposits are non-refundable and non-transferable in all circumstances.
+If you wish to cancel your place on a retreat, we require a minimum notice of 4 calendar weeks before a retreat is due to take place, in order that a refund (not the deposit) will be possible.
 If you cancel and we can't replace you, you will be required to pay half the total cost of the retreat.
 Please let us know as soon as possible if you need to cancel, as there may be other people waiting for a place on the retreat to become available.
-A refund will still be on the basis that we can the fill your space.
+Any refund will still be on the basis that we can the fill your space.